ddebeer/git-workshop_vib/concepts_dictionary.md

 - when you start with a local repository and want to link/create a remote repository, a new remote repository should be created, but it should be completely empty (no README, no .gitignore, ...)

+## Collaborating

+- First invite people to collaborate in a specific repository.
+Then create a new folder where you will clone the corresponding repository.